-- The facility has 10 or more full-time employee equivalents (i.e., a total of 20,000 hours or greater; see 40 CFR 372.3); - The facility is included in a North American Industry Classification System (NAICS) code listed in Table I; and

-The facility manufactures (defined to include importing), processes, or otherwise uses any EPCRA Section 313 chemical in quantities greater than the established threshold in the course of a calendar year.
+- The facility has 10 or more full-time employee equivalents (i.e., a total of 20,000 hours or greater; see 40 CFR 372.3); - The facility is included in a North American Industry Classification System (NAICS) code listed in Table I; and - The facility manufactures (defined to include importing), processes, or otherwise uses any EPCRA Section 313 chemical in quantities greater than the established threshold in the course of a calendar year.
 Reporting thresholds are listed in Section B.4.

-In 1993, Executive Order 12856 extended these reporting requirements to federal facilities, regardless of their SIC or NAICS code.
-Subsequent Executive Orders have not changed this requirement.
+Executive Order 13693 extends these reporting requirements to federal facilities, regardless of their SIC or NAICS code.

 Figure 1.
-TRI-MEweb's Preparation, Certification and Submission Process and Electronic Signature Agreement Approval
+TRI-MEweb's Preparation, Certification and Submission Steps